jawahar-shazab/docs/docs/api.md

 GET /v1/rois/:roiId
 ```

-Retrieves details of a specific ROI by its unique ID.
+This API retrieves detailed information about a specific ROI, identified by its unique `roiId`.
+It provides insights into the dimensions, coordinates, and other relevant data associated with the Region of Interest.

 #### 7.Update ROI by ID